taboola/react-mint/README.md

 The total duration of the mounting/unmounting animation.
 If you want to use an animation with varying durations, use the longest time here.

-**delay** : int (default : 0)
+**delay** : int | array([int, int]) (default : 0)

-The delay between when the parent element is hovered over and when the tooltip is mounted.
+The delay for the tooltip to show/hide.
+If just an int is provided, this value will be the show delay only.
+If a tuple is provided, the first int is the show delay and the second is the hide delay.

 **hoverable** : bool (default: true)